-Try this easy and inexpensive DIY tutorial to achieve a german schmear mortar wash on stone or brick fireplace for just a few dollars!
+Try this easy and inexpensive DIY tutorial to achieve a german schmear mortar wash on a stone or brick fireplace for just a few dollars!

 We are already at week four which means there are only two weeks left!
-There’s still a lot on my to do list but I am over the moon happy how this week’s major DIY turned out.
+There’s still a lot on my to-do list but I am over the moon happy about how this week’s major fireplace DIY turned out.